EleutherAI/gpt-neox/README.md

 - **Zero Redundancy Optimizer (ZeRO):**

-    - ZeRO stage 1 works seamlessly with NeoX, while ZeRO stage 2 requires pipeline parallelism be set to 0.
+    - ZeRO stage 1 works seamlessly with NeoX, while ZeRO stage 2 requires pipeline parallelism be set to 0, as ZeRO performs pipeline parallelism internally.
 We are additionally working on integrating ZeRO 3 into the codebase.
     Turning on ZeRO is as simple as adding one field to your configuration file.

 ### Straightforward configuration

-- Other libraries such as Megatron-LM require you configure them using command line arguments, which can often be difficult to work with and iterate upon.
+- Other libraries such as Megatron-LM require you configure them using command line arguments and global variables, which can often be difficult to work with and iterate upon.
 We offer straightforward configuration using .yaml files, which enables you to launch training runs across 100s of GPUs with a single line bash script.
 - Additionally, we hope to make data preparation easier on the user by providing scripts to automatically download and pretokenize a number of large-scale datasets.

 ## Getting Started

 Our codebase relies on [DeeperSpeed](https://github.com/EleutherAI/DeeperSpeed), our fork of the [DeepSpeed](https://github.com/microsoft/DeepSpeed) library with some added changes.
-We strongly recommend using Anaconda, a virtual machine, or some other form of environment isolation before installing from `requirements.txt`.
+We strongly recommend using Anaconda, a virtual machine, or some other form of environment isolation before installing from `requirements/requirements.txt`.
 Failure to do so may cause other repositories that rely on DeepSpeed to break.
 Python 3.8 or later is required.

 First make sure you are in an environment with `torch>=1.7.1` installed.
 Then run `pip install -r requirements.txt`.
 You may need to change the version of `cupy-cudaxxx` to match your machine's cuda version.